statOmics/PDAEuroBioc22/README.md

-# Proteomics Data Analysis for EBI 2022
+# Proteomics Data Analysis for EuroBioc 2022

 Course site for Proteomics Data Analysis Demo for EuroBioc 2022